Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 here...

-Q: I've been on the diet a little over a year and I go to the doctors for the regular test.
+Q: I've been on the diet a little over a year and I go to the doctors for the regular tests.
 One of the blood tests - I've never had this problem before - I just had it redone after I saw you the last time.
-I'm showing pre -diabetes with the very high sugar.
+I'm showing pre-diabetes with the very high sugar.
 And I do notice that sometimes when I eat certain things I feel my heart rate going really fast and of course I'm eating the dairy and the honey and all that and I started cutting down on the honey but I was wondering